 The external environment cannot be evaded.
 It is part of your daily routine as you move from home to work and as you enjoy your outdoor games and sports.
 Though you need your vitamin D from the sun, too much exposure to the sun’s UV rays can be harmful to your skin.
 In this, you need to counter the following effects.
-They consist of both the short term and longterm side effects of the sun’s ultra violet rays as well as therapeutic lamps on your aging skin.
+They consist of both the short-term and long term side effects of the sun’s ultraviolet rays as well as therapeutic lamps on your aging skin.

 UV Rays Side Effects

-These are caused by the ultra violet rays destroying collagen in your skin.
+These are caused by the ultraviolet rays destroying collagen in your skin.
 It also dehydrates you leaving your skin dry and flaky.
-Once the collagen is destroyed and your skin is dehydrated, it looses its elasticity and thus the signs of aging.
+Once the collagen is destroyed and your skin is dehydrated, it loses its elasticity and thus the signs of aging.
 Problem is that you may never get to know until the symptoms show which may take even years.

 3. Skin cancer